andrekovac/explain-programming/content/blog/other/education/remote-workshops.md

 ## Introductions

-- Take something around you in your room and tell us why it represents you well.
+- Take some object around you in your room and tell us why it represents you well.

-## Show, Guide, Do
+## Show, Guide, Do, Showcase

 A three-step pattern to interactively explain a new procedure and to gradually get the participants more involved.